 New York, United States

-A branch of the Metropolitan Museum of Art of New York, The Cloisters is museum of medieval art and architecture housed in an historical building complex located in Upper Manhattan.
+A branch of the Metropolitan Museum of Art of New York, The Cloisters is a museum of medieval art and architecture housed in a historical building complex located in Upper Manhattan.

 History and building

-The Cloisters is arguably one of the most peculiar museums in the world; it is quite surprising indeed to being able to make a journey though European medieval architecture while in New York City.
+The Cloisters is arguably one of the most peculiar museums in the world; it is quite surprising indeed to be able to make a journey through European medieval architecture while in New York City.